starknet-edu/starknetbook/src/ch02-05-01-deployment-script.md

 # Deployment Script Example

+> RECOMMENDED: Before starting this chapter, make sure you have completed the Starknet Devnet subchapter.

 This tutorial explains how to set up a test and deployment environment for smart contracts.
 The given script initializes accounts, runs tests, and carries out multicalls.

 Disclaimer: This is an example.
 Use it as a foundation for your own work, adjusting as needed.